-Consent and forced marriages will also be discussed as part of our learning on respectful
+Consent and forced marriages will also be discussed as part of our learning on respectful relationships.

-- the importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs; - practical steps they can take in a range of different contexts to improve or support respectful relationships; - the conventions of courtesy and manners; - the importance of self-respect and how this links to their own happiness; - that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority;
+- practical steps they can take in a range of different contexts to improve or support respectful relationships; - the conventions of courtesy and manners; - the importance of self-respect and how this links to their own happiness; - that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority; - about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help;

-This will also include discussing the terms 'bystander' and
+This will also include discussing the terms 'bystander' and 'upstander' and how to speak out.

-relationships.